 It is noteworthy that Sri Lanka is not only the largest producer of high-quality sapphires but the Gemstone mines there are amongst the oldest in the world.
 According to the records, Ceylon was already recognized for sapphire by the 2nd century A.D. and there was an active international trade in Ceylon gems by the 4th and 5th centuries.
 Many of the most famous sapphires in the world come from Sri Lanka, as well as the Star of India (563 cts) and the Logan Sapphire (423 cts).

 Currently Ceylon sapphire faces rivalry from new finds of high-quality material from Madagascar.
-But Sri Lankan stones remain to be an important factor in the marketplace with recent surveys by geologist estimate that less than 20% of the Islands deposits have being found to date.
+But Sri Lankan stones remain to be an important factor in the marketplace with recent surveys by geologists estimate that less than 20% of the Islands deposits have been found to date.
 Ceylon sapphire has been appreciated for its vivid hue, which tends near a lighter and brighter blue than the dark blue sapphires from Australia and Thailand.

 While, Sri Lanka is a small country, smaller than Ireland and Austria, the amount of sapphire mined it is amazing.
 Sapphire was so plenteous in Ceylon that lower grade material had been ignored.
 As lower grade material was pale and cloudy from an excess of titanium.
-In the 1970s gem labs in Thailand discovered a way to turn these sapphires intoi gorgeous vivid blue.
+In the 1970s gem labs in Thailand discovered a way to turn these sapphires into gorgeous vivid blue.
 Plus, new heat treatment took a flow of new Ceylon sapphire on to the marketplace, as stockpiles of once unusable material grow into saleable.
 Furthermore, the Ceylon sapphires have been heated with beryllium to produce vivid blue and bright yellow sapphires from pale and poorly colored material.
 These lattices- diffused sapphires are selling for surprisingly high prices.
 This is why a sapphire report by recognized laboratories like the GIA or AGL is essential.

 What Color is Ceylon sapphire?